Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

               changes made to the file after the mmap() call are visible in the mapped region.
 ```

 The `MAP_PRIVATE` flag tells `mmap` to "Create a private copy-on-write mapping".
 This is a key phrase.
-Without getting into the weeds of what copy-on-write (COW) entails, this point means that each process' call to map `libc` will conveniently share the same physical memory.
-There is no coordination needed between processes, nor any special mechanisms in the kernel to support shared libraries.
+Without getting into the weeds of what copy-on-write (COW) entails, this point means that each process' call to map `libc` will share the same physical memory.
+There is <u>no</u> coordination needed between processes, <u>nor</u> any special kernel mechanism to support shared libraries.

+> :thinking:: Wait, so it is magic?
+>
-Wait, so it is magic?
-Operating systems sure are magic.
+> Operating systems sure are magic.

+By exercising your curiosity, we have quickly reached the frontier of how libraries get loaded.
-The fun part of going deep on things is that you find out that things are just created by people.
-The world is arbitrary and chaotic.
-It's easy to think that there is nothing original and everything has been invented, but it is easy to reach the frontier of human knowledge if you try.
+The fun part of diving into everyday things is you find out that everything is created by real people.
+I find it immensely rewarding to learn about the history behind how these abstractions have developed.
 The `mmap` docs give us a glimpse into kernel lore.
-I love learning about the history of how the world has developed.

 ```
 RATIONALE